-A brand new comedy derived from a play which had a successful tour back in the seventies but failed to find a West End stage big enough to accommodate the huge two storey set.
+A new comedy derived from a play which had a successful tour back in the seventies but failed to find a West End stage big enough to accommodate the huge two storey set.
 Now completely rewritten with a much simplified set and smaller cast.
-Pure farce in the true Feydeau style, inspired by the Liz Taylor/Richard Burton relationship.
+Pure physical farce in the true Feydeau style, inspired by the Liz Taylor/Richard Burton relationship.

 The central reception foyer of a small country hotel somewhere outside London.
 The hotel is one of those old family-run establishments whose slight air of dilapidation only add to their charm.